-The best of the winches have a very specific feature, low amp draw.
+The best of the winches have a particular feature, low amp draw.
 Winch takes out a lot of power from your battery.
 If the winch has a low amp draw, that means it will drain much less power.
 But you need to understand that whatever qualities are specified on the winch’s product description, it does not always come out like that.
 In fact, the winch will still draw more amps than it is indicated.
 Only in a perfect world, your winch can perform according to its specification described.
-It is the most frequently asked questions of the customers about how many amps does a winch draw for their chosen ATV winches.
+The most frequently asked question of the customers about how many amps does a winch draw for their chosen ATV winches.

 Factors Affecting Amp Draw

 A winch, when functioning, would pull very hard.
 Depending on the degree of that pull, the amp draw is determined.
 It is basically the amount of current that is used by the winch.
 Low or high, the amp draw is vastly manipulated by the obstacles that put the winch under pressure.

 An efficient winch has only one layer of cable.
 The cable is wrapped around a drum, which is basically the winch drum.
 It is quite evident that extra layers always hampers efficiency as they become fragile quicker.
 In fact, it has been found out that the extra 10% efficiency of the winch is caused because of one additional layer of cable around the drum.

 The amount of load also contributes to the amp draw.
 The more load you put, the harder the winch functions.
 A basic model with a single wrap of winch cable would typically draw around 250 amp when the line pull is 4500 lb.

 Your ATV winch is a power-thirsty accessory, and you would realize it from the moment you start using one.
 You might see everything is working just fine until you notice that it is going with a high amp draw, and the rate of draining will surprise you.
 A winch that is drawing high amps would indeed cause battery drain.
 The winch can take up a lot more power under the full load than even the charging system promised.
 You can look at this table below and have some idea about the battery drain winch causes.